Thank you for your interest in volunteering at the Sioux Falls Area Humane Society!

 - Supplies & Cost.
 You will be provided a name badge at no cost, which you will be required to wear while you are volunteering.
 If you would like to purchase a volunteer t-shirt, they are available from the front office!

 - Court Ordered Volunteering.
 Due to liability issues, the Sioux Falls Area Humane Society does not have a program for court-ordered community service.

 - For more information for Service Groups including Corporate Volunteering.

 - For more information for Schools & Tours.

 Below are positions we are currently in need of.
 You will learn more about them at your volunteer orientation!

-- Shelter Crew - Help with all aspects of the shelter including cleaning, giving toys and treats, walking, cuddling, and more!
+- Shelter Crew - Help with all aspects of the shelter including cleaning, giving toys and treats, laundry, garage, and more!

 - Morning Dog Walking - These walkers come in starting at 7am and help us take everyone for their morning walk before they get their breakfast, as we are cleaning their kennels and moving them to new ones.